Can LLMs Evaluate Complex Attribution in QA? Automatic Benchmarking using Knowledge Graphs: Definitions in QA Attribution

 \subsection{Attribution Complexity}

-Prior work has not fully explored varying levels of the difficulty encountered in inferring the answer with the given citations.
-We attempt to measure the reasoning complexity of attribution by dividing the attribution complexity into four types according to the form of supporting facts in the citations (See Table \ref{table2} for examples):
+Previous research has not explored different levels of complexity in inferring the answer. \citet{malaviya2023expertqa} has shown that AutoIS \citep{bohnet2022attributed}, the most commonly used automatic attribution evaluator, often mistakes in scenarios that require multiple pieces of evidence to validate the answer.
+To advance automatic evaluators, our benchmark incorporates reasoning complexity by categorizing attribution into four levels of complexity, based on the reasoning logic of supporting facts in the citations (see Table \ref{tab:examples_of_complexity} for examples):